 For patients who are unable to handle the side effects from their medication or patients who have reached the advanced stage of dementia where conventional drugs can no longer produce meaningful changes in memory or behaviour, TCM can play a dominant role to help improve the quality of life and reduce social and economic burdens of the patient and their family.
 Research has shown that TCM can reduce the need for special nursing care and medical expenses.
 Past studies revealed that integrated TCM therapies can reduce the risk of urinary catheterization for people who have difficulty emptying their bladder due to weakness of bladder muscles and reduce the risk of pneumonia among dementia patients who have difficulty in swallowing.
 6,7

 How can we help dementia patients at Oriental Remedies Group?

-Here at Oriental Remedies, we believe in tapping into both Traditional Chinese Medicine and Integrative Therapies to help patients with dementia by leveraging on the scientific knowledge of our body’s physiology.
+Here at Oriental Remedies, we believe in tapping into both Traditional Chinese Medicine and Technology-Enhanced Therapies to help patients with dementia by leveraging on the scientific knowledge of our body’s physiology.
 As dementia is a complicated and multi-faceted issue, the synergistic combination of both treatments tends to produce better outcomes for patients with dementia.